Botany: Systematic botany

 Although Pereskia is a tree with leaves, it has spines and areoles like a more typical cactus, such as Echinocactus.

 Judging relationships based on shared characters requires care, since plants may resemble one another through convergent evolution in which characters have arisen independently.
 Some euphorbias have leafless, rounded bodies adapted to water conservation similar to those of globular cacti, but characters such as the structure of their flowers make it clear that the two groups are not closely related.
 The cladistic method takes a systematic approach to characters, distinguishing between those that carry no information about shared evolutionary history – such as those evolved separately in different groups (homoplasies) or those left over from ancestors (plesiomorphies) – and derived characters, which have been passed down from innovations in a shared ancestor (apomorphies).
 Only derived characters, such as the spine-producing areoles of cacti, provide evidence for descent from a common ancestor.
-The results of cladistic analyses are expressed as cladograms: tree-like diagrams showing the pattern of evolutionary branching and descent.
+The results of cladistic analyses are expressed as cladogram: tree-like diagrams showing the pattern of evolutionary branching and descent.

 From the 1990s onwards, the predominant approach to constructing phylogenies for living plants has been molecular phylogenetics, which uses molecular characters, particularly DNA sequences, rather than morphological characters like the presence or absence of spines and areoles.
 The difference is that the genetic code itself is used to decide evolutionary relationships, instead of being used indirectly via the characters it gives rise to.
 Clive Stace describes this as having "direct access to the genetic basis of evolution."
 As a simple example, prior to the use of genetic evidence, fungi were thought either to be plants or to be more closely related to plants than animals.
 Genetic evidence suggests that the true evolutionary relationship of multicelled organisms is as shown in the cladogram below – fungi are more closely related to animals than to plants.

 In 1998, the Angiosperm Phylogeny Group published a phylogeny for flowering plants based on an analysis of DNA sequences from most families of flowering plants.
 As a result of this work, many questions, such as which families represent the earliest branches of angiosperms, have now been answered.
 Investigating how plant species are related to each other allows botanists to better understand the process of evolution in plants.
 Despite the study of model plants and increasing use of DNA evidence, there is ongoing work and discussion among taxonomists about how best to classify plants into various taxa.
-Technological developments such as computers and electron microscopes have greatly increased the level of detail studied and speed at which data can be analysed.
+Technological developments such as computers and electron microscopes have greatly increased the level of detail studied and the speed at which data can be analysed.